da9ish/DocX-PatientRecord/README.md

 * Download and place all the files in htdocs folder under xampp folder "C:\user\xampp\htdoc".
 Import the docx.sql file in phpmyadmin.

+* Create a new record every time a new patient visits
+* Next time the patient visits just update the records and their record history will be stored in history tab.

 * Enjoy
 Its done :D